YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-24-intro-to-cnn.md

 tags: deep-learning supervised-learning classification
 ---

+I am not a deep learning researcher, but I know a few things about neural networks through various exposures.
+On the other hand, I've always heard that CNN is a type of neural network that's especially good at the image-related problems.
+But, what does that really mean?
+What's with the word "convolutional"?
+What's so different about an image-related problem?

-In this post, I briefly introduce what are **deep neural networks** (DNNs) and **convolutional neural networks** (CNNs).
-There is no math involved.
-This should be a good refresher if you are already familiar with DNNs and CNNs.
-If not, at the end of this post, you could gain an intuitive understanding of the motivation behind CNN and the key components that define a CNN.
+Recently I had the opportunity to work on a COVID-19 image classification problem and built a CNN-based classifier using tensorflow.kerasthat achieved an 87% accuracy rate.
+More importantly, I think that I've figured out the answers to those questions.
+In this post, I share with you those answers in an intuitive math-free way.
+If you are already familiar with DNNs and CNNs, this post should feel like a good refresher.
+If not, at the end of this post, you could gain an intuitive understanding of the motivation behind CNN and the unique features that define a CNN.

 * TOC
 {:toc}